dswesty/Laplace2D/README.md

 than 6x6 you should probably comment out the output lines in the **laplace.f90** program and add your own output code to send the data to a file for graphics purposes.

+The convergence criterion for the Jacobi iteration simply checks the maximum change from one iteration to the next over all zones and comapares it to a named contant JACOBI_TOLERANCE which is set to 1.0e-6.

 Note that no effort has been made to be rigorous in achieving this numerical solution as the purpose of the code is to demonstrate how message passing works to achieve parallelism.
 The Jacobi iteration scheme used in this code does not converge rapidly and